chemosim-lab/SlitOR_data/README.md

         An array of descriptors of shape (N_descriptors, ) for a molecule training_set : np.ndarray
-        An array of descriptors of shape (N_molecules, N_descriptors) for the full training set
+        An array of descriptors of shape (N_molecules, N_descriptors) for the full training set k : int
+        Number of nearest neighbors used to calculate the average distance Dc : float
+        Distance cutoff

     Notes
     -----
-    The array of descriptors should be normalized using the supplied MinMaxScaler
+    The arrays of descriptors should be normalized using the supplied MinMaxScaler
     '''
     # euclidean distances with training set
     distances = np.linalg.norm(v - training_set, axis=1)